Taiwan independence movement

-The Taiwan independence movement is a political movement which advocates the formal declaration of an independent and sovereign Taiwanese state, as opposed to Chinese unification or the status quo in Cross-Strait relations.
+The Taiwan independence movement is a political movement which advocates the formal declaration of Taiwan as an independent and sovereign state, as opposed to Chinese unification according to the one China principle or the status quo of co-existence in Cross-Strait relations.

-Currently, Taiwan's political status is ambiguous.
-China currently claims it is a province of the People's Republic of China (PRC), whereas the current Tsai Ing-wen administration of Taiwan maintains that Taiwan is already an independent country as the Republic of China (ROC) and thus does not have to push for any sort of formal independence.
-As such, the ROC consisting of Taiwan and other islands under its control already conducts official diplomatic relations with and is recognized by 13 member states of the United Nations and the Holy See.
-On 23 July 2007, Secretary-General of the UN Ban Ki-moon rejected Taiwan's fifteenth membership bid to "join the UN under the name of Taiwan", citing Resolution 2758 as acknowledging that Taiwan is part of China in accordance to the 1971 resolution.
-Ban Ki-moon's statement was rejected by a number of Western governments, with the U.S. in the lead.
-These governments protested to the UN to force the global body and its secretary-general to stop using the reference “Taiwan is a part of China.”
-Ban Ki-moon realized he had gone too far in his statement, and confirmed that the UN would no longer use the phrase “Taiwan is a part of China.”
+Into the 21st-century, Taiwan's political status is ambiguous.
+The People's Republic of China (PRC), under the control of the Chinese Communist Party (CCP), claims the island of Taiwan as a province of the People's Republic of China (PRC).
+However, the de facto administration of Taiwan maintains that it is already an independent country called the Republic of China (ROC).
+Since 2016, the current government, led by the independence-leaning Democratic Progressive Party (DPP), has asserted that there is no need for a formal push for independence through legal means.
+As such, the ROC consisting of Taiwan and other islands under its control exercise full autonomy in its internal governance and already conducts official diplomatic relations with and is recognized by 12 member states of the United Nations and the Holy See.

 The use of "independence" for Taiwan can be ambiguous.
-If some supporters articulate that they agree to the independence of Taiwan, they may either be referring to the notion of formally creating an independent Taiwanese state or to the notion that Taiwan has become synonymous with the current Republic of China and is already independent (as reflected in the concept of One Country on Each Side).
+If some supporters articulate that they agree to the independence of Taiwan, they may either be referring to the notion of formally creating an independent Taiwanese state (Republic of Taiwan) or to the notion that Taiwan has become synonymous with the current Republic of China and is already independent (as reflected in the concept of One Country on Each Side).
 Some supporters advocate the exclusion of Kinmen and Matsu, which are controlled by Taiwan but are located off the coast of mainland China.